emacsmirror/gnu_elpa/README.md

 # Usage

 The central function is `ediprolog-dwim` (Do What I Mean).
-I recommend to bind it to the function&nbsp;key&nbsp;F10 by adding the following form to your&nbsp;`.emacs` and evaluating it:
+I recommend to bind it to the function key F10 by adding the following form to your `.emacs` and evaluating it:

     (global-set-key [f10] 'ediprolog-dwim)